-Users either select Clone Tape from the System Management App's Tape Actions bar, or right-click a Source Tape from the Tapes view the list of actions displayed to clone a tape.
+Users either select Clone Tape from the System Management App's Tape Actions menu, select the checkbox for the tape to display the action button at the bottom of the screen.
 After one or more archives to a Tape Group containing a Clone Tape Group, users can manually clone the tape containing the newly archived objects.
-For example, upon archiving of 6 objects to a Tape Group called GroupA configured with a Clone Tape Group named GroupB, a user can clone the tape containing the newly archived objects using one of the aforementioned methods.
+For example, upon archiving of six objects to a Tape Group called GroupA configured with a Clone Tape Group named GroupB, a user can clone the tape containing the newly archived objects using one of the aforementioned methods.

-Users can view the objects on the Source Tape and Clone Tapes before actually cloning the tape as shown in the following figures.
-The first figure shows the objects on the Source Tape and the second figure shows the objects on the Clone Tape.

-Comparing the objects on each tape in the previous figures, the Clone Tape (the second figure) is missing 6 objects (A16 through A21).
-The Source Tape is also not synchronized with its clone.
+Users can view the objects on the Source Tape and Clone Tapes before actually cloning the tape.Comparing the objects on each tape, the Clone Tape may be missing six objects.
+In this example, the Source Tape is also not synchronized with its clone.
 You can see this by viewing the new Synchronized flag of the Source Tape in the Tape List View.
-To exclusively copy the missing content from

-Source Tape 3L2042 to Destination Tape 3L2048, right-click on the Source Tape containing the newly archived objects, then select Clone Tape, and submit the request.
+To exclusively copy the missing content from the Source Tape to the Destination Tape, click the Source Tape containing the newly archived objects, then select Clone Tape, and submit the request.

-After selecting the Clone Tape menu option the following dialog box is displayed.
-Click Send to clone the tape.
+After selecting the Clone Tape menu option (or action button) the following dialog box is displayed.
+Click Submit to clone the tape.